 Reliance on Trading Partners Risk.

-The Fund invests in countries or regions whose economies are heavily dependent upon trading with key partners.
-Any reduction in this trading may have an adverse impact on the
+The Fund or an Underlying Fund invests in countries or regions whose economies are heavily dependent upon trading with key partners.
+Any reduction in this trading may have an adverse impact on the Fund's investments.